holatuwol/liferay-zendesk-userscript/README.md

 It also provides the following functionality for authoring comments:

-- When creating a new comment, replace plain text JIRA ticket names (LPE-1 LPS-2 LPP-3) with ticket links
 - Provide a button that allows you to underline text, in case your browser intercepts Ctrl+U
 - Provide a button that opens up a Stackedit window so you can compose your comment with Markdown